GeraAlcantara/cards-memory-game/CONTRIBUTING.md

 # Step 2: Clone your fork

-While still in your repository, click the green Clone or download button and then copy the HTTPS URL:
+While still in your repository, click on the code drop down menu.
+Now you can either download the zip file and extract it on your local system or copy the https url and use the command ```bash git clone <https url> ``` to clone it to a local directory/folder.

 ![clone example](https://github.com/GeraAlcantara/cards-memory-game/blob/main/img/clone.jpg?raw=true)